gbonte/mitchemio/README.md

 The preliminary conclusion is then that COVID related molecules are informative about the label of this dataset.
 Comments welcome.

 ## Boxplot distances
-Script `visual.R`: it shows the boxplot of the distances of the  molecules tested for activity against Pseudomonas aeruginosa (distinguishing between class 0 and class
-1) with respect to each of the molecules selected above.
+Script `visual.R`: it shows the boxplot of the distances of the training set molecules (distinguishing between class 0 and class 1) with respect to each of the molecules selected above.
 This is a visualization of the discrimination power of the distance features.

 ## Prediction  testset
 It is done in the script `predts.R`